googleapis/sdk-platform-java/gax-java/README.md

 polling of long-running operations to provide a more convenient and idiomatic API surface to callers.

-Currently, this library shouldn't be used independently from google-cloud-java, otherwise there is a high risk of diamond dependency problems, because google-cloud-java uses beta features from this library which can change in breaking ways between versions.
+Currently, this library shouldn't be used independently of google-cloud-java, otherwise there is a high risk of diamond dependency problems, because google-cloud-java uses beta features from this library which can change in breaking ways between versions.
 See [VERSIONING](#versioning) for more information.